Manu-debug-hub/iyf-s11-week-01-Manu-debug-hub/Readme.md

 - (list all technologies)

 ## Features
-- Feature 1
+- dev tools
-- Feature 2
+- web tools
-- Feature 3
+- live server

 ## How to Run
 1. Clone this repository